toonMarty/alx-higher_level_programming/0x05-python-exceptions/README.md

 Task 1: print integer safely using exceptions
 Task 2:
 Task 3:
+Task 5: A function that raises a type exception
 Task 6: Raise a name exception with a message
 Task 100: A function that prints an integer with a message Task 101: A function that executes a function safely